 \section{Conclusions}

 We find that, by exploiting the highly anisotropic nature of the electronic band structure of gapless and gapped bilayer graphene at low energies ($E \lesssim 100\si{meV}$), spatial separation of charge carriers in different valleys is possible using optical excitation with low-frequency photons.
-This effect can be enhanced via momentum alignment induced by linearly-polarised light.
+This effect can be enhanced via momentum alignment induced by linearly-polarized light.
 Importantly, in this low-energy regime, inter-valley electron-phonon scattering is suppressed, thereby protecting the valley index.
-This is in stark contrast to the band structure of monolayer graphene which only begins to deviate significantly from the isotropic conical dispersion near the Dirac points well above the inter-valley phonon energy of $0.16\si{eV}$.
-Additionally, gapped bilayer graphene exhibits valley-dependent optical selection rules, which may be used to measure the degree of valley polarisation of the spatially separated charge carriers.
-We propose two realistic experimental setups which exploit these effects in gapless and gapped bilayer graphene as a basis for future optovalleytronic devices.
-Very recently, it has been experimentally shown that the valley states in bilayer graphene are long lived, with a lifetime one order of magnitude longer than conventional spin states \cite{Ensslin2024}.
+This is in stark contrast to the band structure of monolayer graphene, which only begins to deviate significantly from the isotropic conical dispersion near the Dirac points well above the inter-valley phonon energy of $0.16\si{eV}$.
+Additionally, gapped bilayer graphene exhibits valley-dependent optical selection rules, which may be used to measure the degree of valley polarization of the spatially separated charge carriers.
+We propose two realistic experimental setups that exploit these effects in gapless and gapped bilayer graphene as a basis for future optovalleytronic devices.
+Recently, it has been experimentally shown \cite{Ensslin2024} that valley states in bilayer graphene are long-lived, with lifetimes an order of magnitude longer than those of conventional spin states.
 This makes bilayer graphene a highly promising platform for emerging quantum-optovalleytronics applications.